NataliaVelasquez18/Pewlett_Hackard/README.md

 ---

+## Getting Started

+These instructions will get your PostgreSQL database up and running on your local machine.

+### Prerequisites

+Before the installations there are some important concepts you need to know:

+**PostgreSQL**, typically referred to as just "Postgres," is a relational database system.
+This type of database consists of tables and their predefined relationships.

+**pgAdmin** is the window into our database: it's where queries are written and executed and where results are viewed.
+While Postgres holds the files, pgAdmin provides the access.
+All SQL actions take place within these two programs, so let's install them.

+### Installing

+Visit the PostgresSQL [download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - The web framework used to initiate your download.
+Be sure to choose the correct download option for your operating system.
+Both Postgres and pgAdmin are downloaded together as a package.
+Be sure to Not select the latest Postgres version, we're installing a previous version to the latest because it is a more stable release.
+During installation, you'll need to create a password.
+Be sure to record it, as you'll use it to access your SQL database.
+To confirm your installation, start pgAdmin (a new browser window will launch) and double-click to connect to the default server and enter your password.

+---

+## Data Modeling

+---

+## Data Engineering

+---

+## Data Analysis

+---

+## Author

+---

+## Identifying Data Relationships

 ## Business Problem

 Storing and managing data in Excel and VBA has become time consuming and slow considering the large amounts of data that the company has.
 A need for an escalable database system is needed urgently to be able to answer retirement business questions in a timely manner and to drive strategy.